How to integrate with the Timelines endpoints

 These endpoints include several parameters that you can use to filter results.
 Using start_date and end_date, you can narrow down results to a specific timeframe.
 If you’d rather use Tweet IDs to select a specific set of Tweets, you can use the since_id and until_id.
 The user Tweets timeline also has an exclude parameter that can remove Retweets and Replies from your results.

-The user Tweet timeline and user mention timeline endpoints are limited in the number of Tweets that they can return you, regardless of pagination.
+The user Tweet timeline and user mention timeline endpoints are limited in the number of Tweets that they can return in a given month.
+The reverse chronological home timeline endpoint is not subject to this limitation.

-Regardless of which timelines endpoint you use, the Tweets returned will count towards the Project limit of 500,000 Tweets per month.
+Regardless of which timelines endpoint you use, the Tweets returned will count towards the Project-level Tweet caps.
 Usage is shown in the developer portal, and the 'month' starts on your subscription renewal day shown on the developer portal dashboard.

 The user Tweet timeline endpoint will only return the most recent 3200 Tweets posted to a user’s timeline.
 Setting start_time and end_time to a time period that includes Tweets beyond the 3200 most recent, you will receive a successful response, but no Tweets.